Series: The First Shop Of Coffee Prince

 - Sweet Polly Oliver

-- Umbrella of Togetherness: Eun Chan and Han Seong during a rainstorm.
-Also a Crowning Moment of Heartwarming as Eun Chan both confesses her attraction and tells him she's letting him go.
+- Umbrella of Togetherness: Eun Chan and Han Seong share an umbrella during a rainstorm.
+Very sweet scene as Eun Chan both confesses her attraction and tells him she's letting him go.